IMPORTANT NOTICE – Please Read

 The Navy has been pumping and treating groundwater, contaminated with VOCs, at Site 10 since 1999.
 This interim action was selected as the final action in a 2002 Record of Decision.

 A ROD for the Inert Landfill (Site 5) groundwater, surface water and sediment was signed in 2006.
 The construction of the selected remedy, a permeable reactive barrier (PRB), monitored natural attenuation and institutional controls, was completed in the summer of 2006.
-Monitoring data is currently being collected in preparation for an interim Remedial Action Completion, whereby the site will then be considered to be in an Operation and Maintenance (O&M) phase.
+The site is currently in the Operation and Maintenance (O&M) phase.
 The landfill contents were handled under a separate ROD that selected capping the landfill.

 The Long-Term Monitoring (LTM) Plan for Sites 1, 5 and 10 is currently conducted every 9 months.
-The LTM Plan addresses the ecological concerns identified by the ERA regarding the benthic macroinvertebrates in the North Branch Potomac River, which borders the north side of the site.
+The LTM Plan addresses the ecological concerns identified by the ecological risk assessment regarding the benthic macroinvertebrates in the North Branch Potomac River, which borders the north side of the site.
+As noted in the Five Year Review, the monitoring program for Sites 1, 5 and 10 was evaluated and changes were made as necessary to reflect the years of data already collected.
+Also, as part of the five year review process, the groundwater remedy at Site 1 is being optimized, and the ecological monitoring is undergoing improvements.

 The Site 12 Remedial Investigation (RI) report was finalized in June 2008.
 Contaminants of Potential Concern (COPCs) at Site 12 include metals, volatile and semi-volatile (VOC and SVOC) compounds.
 The final Feasibility Study (FS) report was submitted in January 2010.
 The report addresses both Sites 11 and 12.
 Site 11 is adjacent to Site 12 and is also contaminated with VOCs at relatively low levels.
 The 2012 Record of Decision for Sites 11 and 12 selected focused enhanced anaerobic biodegradation, MNA, and institutional controls.
 The institutional controls are meant to restrict excavation in areas of groundwater contamination and restrict use of the groundwater until cleanup goals are achieved.